sfxcode/formkit-primevue/docs/component/PrimeListbox.md

 - **Remove Selected**: Remove selected items from target back to source
 - **Remove All**: Remove all items from target (when `transferAll` is enabled)
 - **Filtering**: Both lists support filtering
+- **Drag and Drop**: Drag one or many selected options between lists
 - **Icons**: Uses PrimeIcons (angle-right, angle-double-right, angle-left, angle-double-left)
 - **Customizable Styling**: Control button appearance and container classes
 - **Accessibility**: Built-in ARIA labels and keyboard navigation support